Written by Michael Feder

 Working with a job recruiter can be a stress-reducing experience, one that often results in an exciting new position.
 Here are a few tips to make the most of your partnership:

 It’s also important to stay patient with your recruiter as they work to find you the career opportunity you deserve.
-Even if the process takes longer than you expect, the end result may well be w
+Even if the process takes longer than you expect, the end result may well be worth the wait.

 A graduate of Johns Hopkins University and its Writing Seminars program and winner of the Stephen A. Dixon Literary Prize, Michael Feder brings an eye for detail and a passion for research to every article he writes.
 His academic and professional background includes experience in marketing, content development, script writing and SEO.
 Today, he works as a multimedia specialist at °®ÎŰ´«Ă˝ where he covers a variety of topics ranging from healthcare to IT.